 This post contains affiliate links.
 Please read my disclosure for more information.

-Mataranka was one of our favourite places in our trip around Australia.
-You only need a couple of days to see it all, but we still stayed for a week.
-And then returned twice more later in our trip.
+Mataranka was one of our favourite places on our trip around Australia.
+You only need a couple of days to see it all, but we stayed for a week.
+Then, we returned twice more later in our trip.
 It is one of those places that you just cannot drive past.
 It is that good.

 Things to do in Mataranka

 Mataranka is a small town, but it has a lot of history and is a magical place to visit.
 What follows is pretty much everything you can do in town!

 If you are staying at the homestead get up early and head straight to the hot springs.
 You will more than likely have the whole thing to yourself.
 (Like we did in the picture above).

 There are parts of the pool where you can stand up, and some seating has been built in around some of the edges.
 It is a pretty special experience to float on your back and look up at the cabbage palm trees.